-NO. MANAGEMENT CONSIDERATIONS OBJECTIVES AND PERFORMANCE TARGETS MEANS OF ACHIEVEMENT MANNER OF ASSESSMENT OF PERFORMANCE community facility users and visitors Events using sports fields, park areas and community facilities have safe traffic management and reduce the potential for user / vehicle conflict.
-Clear marking of designated access routes and parking arrangements for user and organiser vehicles Lessees and licensees have event and traffic management plans incorporated into user agreement conditions as part of agreement Special events have traffic, user and organisation vehicle management plans prepared in liaison with Local Area police Regulation of user parking and vehicle access on sports fields and at events held and at high attendance facilities Event licences and permits to include conditions for event and traffic, user and organisation vehicle management plans prepared in liaison with Local Area police Council resource regulatory officers for traffic and vehicle management at high attendance special events Dedicated access routes and parking arrangements for organiser vehicles provided in event agreements 3.8 PERMITTED AND PROHIBITED E.G: ALCOHOL FREE AREAS Provide clear guidance to park and community facility users on reserves conditions of use, including alcohol free zones, permissible and nonpermissible activities, dog leash or leash-free zones, times of specific uses, and internal site or facility directions Site-based facility, structure, field and open space regulatory signage to address activity, including: alcohol free zones, permissible and non-permissible activities, dog leash or leash-free zones, times of specific uses Installation of regulatory signage at high use or visitation park areas and community facilities.
+NO. MANAGEMENT CONSIDERATIONS OBJECTIVES AND PERFORMANCE TARGETS MEANS OF ACHIEVEMENT MANNER OF ASSESSMENT OF PERFORMANCE Provide a safe, effective and efficient vehicle and pedestrian environment for sports ground, park areas and community facility users and visitors Events using sports fields, park areas and community facilities have safe traffic management and reduce the potential for user / vehicle conflict.
+Review of vehicle and traffic infrastructure for entry, internal movement, car parking and vehicle-pedestrian conflict minimisation Clear marking of designated access routes and parking arrangements for user and organiser vehicles Lessees and licensees have event and traffic management plans incorporated into user agreement conditions as part of agreement Special events have traffic, user and organisation vehicle management plans prepared in liaison with Local Area police Regulation of user parking and vehicle access on sports fields and at events Vehicle and traffic infrastructure review conducted Designated traffic, parking and pedestrian lanes marked for areas where events are held and at high attendance facilities Event licences and permits to include conditions for event and traffic, user and organisation vehicle management plans prepared in liaison with Local Area police Council resource regulatory officers for traffic and vehicle management at high attendance special events Dedicated access routes and parking arrangements for organiser vehicles provided in event agreements 3.8 PERMITTED AND PROHIBITED E.G.: ALCOHOL FREE AREAS Provide clear guidance to park and community facility users on reserves conditions of use, including alcohol free zones, permissible and non- permissible activities, dog leash or leash-free zones, Site-based facility, structure, field and open space regulatory signage to address activity, including: alcohol free zones, permissible and non-permissible activities, Installation of regulatory signage at high use or visitation park areas and community facilities.